STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 There are situations in which acute transmural ischemia does not cause ST elevations on the 12-lead ECG and these situations are as follows:

 - Transmural ischemia located in the posterolateral region of the left ventricle.
 This is referred to as posterior, or posterolateral, or inferobasal STEMI.
-It causes ST depressions in leads V1–V3 (occasionally V4); these depressions are reciprocal ST segment depressions, meaning that they mirror the posterior ST segment elevations.
+It causes ST depressions in leads V1–V3 (occasionally V4); these depressions are reciprocal ST segment depressions, mirroring the posterior ST segment elevations.
 The supplementary ECG leads V7, V8 and V9 must be connected to reveal the ST elevations.

-- Right ventricular infarction (STEMI): No lead in the 12-lead ECG is adequate to detect right ventricular infarction.
-Occasionally, ST elevations are seen in V1 and perhaps V2.
-However, to readily detect ST elevations in patients with right ventricular STEMI, the right-sided ECG leads V3R and V4R are required.
+- Right ventricular infarction (STEMI): No lead in the standard 12-lead ECG is sufficient to reliably detect right ventricular infarction.
+Occasionally, ST-segment elevations may be observed in leads V1 and, less commonly, V2.
+However, to accurately identify ST-segment elevations in patients with right ventricular STEMI, the use of right-sided ECG leads, specifically V3R and V4R, is essential.

 Non-significant ST elevations

-Transmural myocardial ischemia may occasionally create sufficient ST elevation to meet the criteria in one lead but have slightly less than the required ST elevation in the neighboring (contiguous) lead.
-Although the formal criteria for STEMI are not fulfilled in such situations, the patient may still have STEMI.
-One should always suspect STEMI in patients with chest pain even if the ST elevations are less than required to meet the criteria.
-The atherothrombotic process is dynamic during the course of STEMI, which implies that the size of the thrombus (and thus the obstruction of blood flow) may vary from one minute to the next.
-It is wise to perform several ECG recordings (e.g. with 5-minute intervals) if the ST elevations do not initially meet the criteria.
+Transmural myocardial ischemia may occasionally produce sufficient ST elevation to meet the criteria in one lead but fail to reach the required threshold in the adjacent contiguous lead.
+In such cases, the formal criteria for STEMI may not be fulfilled, yet the patient could still be developing a STEMI.
+It is crucial to maintain a high suspicion for STEMI in patients presenting with chest pain, even if the ST elevations are below the diagnostic threshold.
+Indeed, the atherothrombotic process during STEMI is dynamic, meaning the size of the thrombus—and consequently the degree of coronary obstruction—can fluctuate minute by minute.
+It is recommended to perform serial ECG recordings at regular intervals (e.g., every 5 minutes) if the initial ST elevations do not meet the diagnostic criteria.
+This approach increases the likelihood of capturing dynamic changes indicative of STEMI.

 Hyperacute T-waves